jakku05/Sample-repo/README.md

-# This is a Sample-repo

-We have edited the file and thi sfile is going to save.....
+This file is eddited cso it will het commit